 - The Bottom Line: while you can find innerspring mattresses out there for a much lower cost, they simply won’t deliver the kind of mattress performance offered by the Saatva.

-Our top pick for the best hybrid mattress for couples is the Tuck mattress.
+Our top choice for the best hybrid mattress for couples is the Helix mattress.

 Our choice for the best all-latex mattress for couples is the Sleep On Latex Pure Green Mattress.